open-cloud/open-cloud.github.io.old/2_developer.md

 Backbone.js provides an efficient event-driven interface, where the xoslib's client-side library fetches models from the server-side, and notifies client programs when data has been fetched for display to the user.
-Portions of the OpenCloud user interface (specifically, [User Views](../1_user/#user-views)) are implemented on top of this library.
+Portions of the XOS user interface (specifically, [User Views](../1_user/#user-views)) are implemented on top of this library.

 ##<a name="adding-views">Adding Views to XOS</a>